Quantum harmonic free energies for biomolecules and nanomaterials: Theory

-Here $\beta$ is the inverse temperature, $\{\omega_I\}$ is the set of normal mode frequencies, and $\bf{D}$ is the mass-weighted Hessian matrix.
+\end{linenomath*} Here $\beta$ is the inverse temperature, $\{\omega_I\}$ is the set of normal mode frequencies, and $\bf{D}$ is the mass-weighted Hessian matrix.
+We refer to ZPE as a non-thermal quantity as it has no temperature dependence.

 The above expressions have the form $\mathrm{Tr} f(\mathbf{D})$.
 We now employ a stochastic estimator of the trace.
 The simplest version writes $\mathrm{Tr} f(\mathbf{D}) \approx \frac{M}{n} \sum_{l=1}^{n} \mathbf{v}_l^\mathrm{T} f(\mathbf{D}) \mathbf{v}_l$ where $\mathbf{v}_l$ are a set of $n$ random vectors with zero mean and unit covariance, and $M=3N-6$ is the dimension of $\mathbf{D}$.
 This direct stochastic evaluation requires a polynomial approximation of $f(\mathbf{D})$, which is typically carried out using a Chebyshev expansion~\cite{han2015large}.
 A closely related idea, which we use in this work, is stochastic Lanczos quadrature\cite{Ubaru2017}.
 In this technique, the polynomial approximation is generated for the scalar $\mathbf{v}^T_l f(\mathbf{D}) \mathbf{v}_l$ rather than globally for the function $f(\mathbf{D})$.
-We have found the stochastic Lanczos method to be slightly superior to the Chebyshev polynomial approach for the quantities in this work (see the supporting information for further comparison).
+We have found the stochastic Lanczos method to be slightly superior to the Chebyshev polynomial approach for the quantities in this work.
 Within the polynomial expansion, the main operation is the matrix-vector product $\mathbf{D} \mathbf{x}$, where $\mathbf{x}$ is in the stochastic Lanczos space.
-This can be computed from the difference of gradients, displaced by $\delta \mathbf{x}$ in mass-weighted coordinates, for small $\delta$.
+This can be computed from the difference of gradients, displaced by $\delta \mathbf{x}$ in mass-weighted coordinates, for small $\delta$~\cite{kaledin2005gradient}.
 Thus no Hessian is needed at all in this approach (further details are provided in the Methods section).
+We note the sampling itself does not depend on $f$, and thus intermediate information, such as Lanczos quadrature weights and positions can be cached to estimate $\mathrm{Tr}f(\mathbf{D})$ for any other $f$, and as such thermostatistical quantities at different temperatures can be computed without the need for repeating the sampling procedure.